cataclysmbnteam/Cataclysm-BN/README.md

 #### I've found a bug.
 What should I do?

-Please submit an issue on [our GitHub page](https://github.com/cataclysmbnteam/Cataclysm-BN/issues) using [bug report template](https://github.com/cataclysmbnteam/Cataclysm-BN/issues/new?template=bug_report.md).
+Please submit an issue on [our GitHub page](https://github.com/cataclysmbnteam/Cataclysm-BN/issues)

 #### I would like to make a suggestion.
 What should I do?

+-   For simple ideas: please visit [our Discussions page](https://github.com/cataclysmbnteam/Cataclysm-BN/discussions/categories/ideas).
+It could be a new feature, a port request, a mod idea, or anything else.
-Please submit an issue on [our GitHub page](https://github.com/cataclysmbnteam/Cataclysm-BN/issues/) using [feature request template](https://github.com/cataclysmbnteam/Cataclysm-BN/issues/new?template=feature_request.md).
+-   Please submit an issue on [our GitHub page](https://github.com/cataclysmbnteam/Cataclysm-BN/issues/) using [feature request template](https://github.com/cataclysmbnteam/Cataclysm-BN/issues/new?template=feature_request.md).